salesforce/omakase/readme.md

 2. java 7 (make sure both the IDE and maven are setup to use it)
 3. maven 3+

 run `mvn clean install` to get things going from the command line.
 It should build and run tests successfully.
-Afterwards you can import the maven projects into your IDE and go from there.
+Afterwards you can import the maven project into your IDE and go from there.

 ### Dependencies

-Non-test dependencies include Google's Guava library and Logback (used for logging).
+Non-test dependencies include Google's **Guava** library and **Logback** (used for logging).
 Dependencies shouldn't really increase beyond that as one of the goals is simplicity and self-containment.

 ### Tests